ikskuh/DasOS/documentation/supervm.md

 ## Instructions

-An SuperVM instruction is composed of multiple components:
+An *SPU Mark I* instruction is composed of multiple components:

 | Component   | Range             | Size | Function                                 |
 |-------------|-------------------|------|------------------------------------------|